Southern Pro Wrestling: Southern Rumble (2020)

+Southern Rumble (2021)

 Television and streaming

 SPW programming is available in New Zealand on the TV channel, TVNZ Duke available on Freeview, Sky and Vodafone TV.
 Additionally, SPW shows are available online through TVNZ OnDemand (Not currently as of 13/08/2022).
 Furthermore, SPW provides a subscription video on demand service SPW On Demand with standalone Android and iOS apps, as well as via Pivotshare.